Faith, Belief & Harmful Practices

 The second is statutory guidance issued under section 63Q(1) of the Forced Marriage (Civil Protection) Act 2007 (2007 c.20) and is aimed at Chief Executives, Directors and Senior Managers.
 The Right to Choose: Multi-agency guidance for dealing with forced marriage.

 The Forced Marriage Unit (FMU) was set up by the Government in 2005 and operates both inside the UK and overseas; where consular assistance is provided to British and dual nationals.
 In addition to its support and outreach service, the FMU offers training and operates a helpline to provide advice and support to victims and professionals dealing with cases.
 To contact the FMU

 So called “honour crime”, “honour-based violence” or “izzat” (mainly a South Asian term) embrace a variety of crimes of violence mainly perpetrated towards girls and women, including assault, imprisonment and murder where the person is being punished by their family or their community.
 The family or community are punishing them for undermining what they believe to be the correct code of behaviour.

 Failure to adhere to the correct code of behaviour is an indicator to the family that the person cannot be controlled to conform and this brings “shame” to the family.

 “Honour-based violence” usually occurs with some degree of approval by family and/ community members and it has an international dimension as victims can be taken overseas where the violence is then perpetrated.
 It can also be a trigger for a forced marriage.

 Child abuse linked to faith or belief can be open to several different interpretations.
-This section focuses on children and young people accused of being a witch or of witchcraft and being abused because it is believe that they are “possesed” by evil spirits (spirit possession).
+Children and young people can often be accused of being a witch or of studying witchcraft and being abused because it is believe that they are “possesed” by evil spirits (spirit possession).
 Abuse linked to faith or belief is detrimental to the health and wellbeing of children and young people and can have serious consequences.